HOW CAN I MAKE AN ENQUIRY OR BOOK IN AN APPOINTMENT?

 Please be advised that

-- Cancellation within 24 hours of appointment times or No-shows will be counted as one of the sessions from your Segment-of-care.
+• Cancellation within 24 hours of an appointment time or No-shows will be counted as one of the sessions from your Segment-of-care.

 If you miss your appointment, we will attempt to contact you by your preferred contact method to reschedule.
 You have 5 business days to book in a new appointment, after which your Segment-of-care will be closed.